Sobolev5/upserver/README.md

 ```

 # Log collectors
-Upserver log collectors integrated with `throw-catch` from the box:
+`Upserver` integrated with `throw-catch` from the box:
 https://github.com/Sobolev5/throw-catch
-So you can easy write your own collector through RabbitMQ queues.
+So you can easy write your own log collector through RabbitMQ queues.

 See `log_collectors` folder for examples.